SoftwareHeritage/swh-dataset/docs/graph/schema.rst

 The Merkle DAG of the Software Heritage archive is encoded in the dataset as a set of relational tables.

+This page documents the relational schema of the **latest version** of the graph dataset.

 A simplified view of the corresponding database schema is shown here:

 .. image:: _images/dataset-schema.svg

-This page documents the details of the schema.

 **Note**: To limit abuse, some columns containing personal information are pseudonimized in the dataset using a hash algorithm.
 Individual authors may be